-We study the performance of our method by defining and simulating a measurement task on GEANT, the European Research network [5].
-Our goal is to verify the following properties of the solution we obtain with the method described in Section IV: (i) the sampling rates are low and validate the approximation in (7); (ii) the solution results in a fair allocation of resources to each OD pair; (iii) the solution is clearly superior to other solutions that could be derived without running any optimization algorithm.
+We study the performance of our method by defining and simulating a measurement task on GEANT, the European Research network [10].
+Our goal is to verify the following properties of the solution we obtain with the method described in Section 5: (i) the sampling rates are low and validate the approximation in (7); (ii) the solution results in a fair allocation of resources to each OD pair; (iii) the solution is clearly superior to other solutions that could be derived without running any optimization algorithm.

-A. Data
+6.1 Data

-We use sampled Netflow data collected on all interfaces of GEANT network.
+We use sampled Netflow data collected on all the 23 routers of the GEANT network.
 The links have varying speeds from OC-3 (155 Mbps) to OC-48 (2.5 Gbps).
-We also collect in a continuous fashion BGP and ISIS updates.
+We also collect in a continuous fashion BGP and ISIS updates and use them to build GEANT routing matrix.

-Every GEANT router has NetFlow-compatible monitoring capabilities [20] enabled with a sampling rate of 1/1000.
+Every GEANT router has NetFlow-compatible monitoring capabilities [19] enabled with a sampling rate of 1/1000.
 The packets are classified by the 5-tuple (source and destination IP address, source and destination port number and protocol number) and the flow records are exported every minute by the routers.
 Each record contains the following information (in addition to the 5-tuple) that is relevant to this study: (i) Flow start and end time.
 The start time is the timestamp of the first sampled packet of the flow.
+The end time is the timestamp of the last packet of the flow.
 Flow termination is triggered either by a FIN packet or by an idle timeout (set to 30 seconds). (ii) Sampled packets and bytes.
 The total number of sampled packets in the flow and their cumulative size in bytes. (iii) Source and Destination Autonomous System (AS).
 The AS numbers to which the source and destination IP addresses belong. (iv) Input and output interface.
 The index of the router interface on which the flow was received and sent.